 Portland Golf Club (PGC) owns and operates a golf course on 147 acres of land in urban Washington County.
-The project consists of removing (dredging) sediment from a 1.77-acre irrigation pond (locally called Junor Lake) situated within the playing area and pumping it into sediment bags nearby.
+The project consists of removing sediment from a 1.77-acre irrigation pond (locally called Junor Lake) situated within the playing area and placing it in sediment bags nearby.
 The sediment consists primarily of silt, with lesser amounts of sand, clay, as well as golf balls and organic debris (leaves and twigs).
-The sediment will be removed from the lake by floating dredge, then pumped via pipeline 1600 feet to a sediment placement location immediately south of Fairway 15.
-The sediment placement location is 1.1-acre upland located west of a 0.72-acre emergent wetland (aka Wetland A).
-The sediment removal volume is approximately 5300 cubic yards (CY) and considered permanent removal.
-To access the sediment placement area, a 0.05-acre temporary fill (150 CY, 1875 sf.) is needed for equipment access during dredging and future regrading after drying out).
-Additional temporary wetland or waters impacts (albeit quite minor) are associated with dredging measures and reuse of sediment bag seepage water.
-In particular, 3 cubic yards of silt and clay carried by sediment bag seepage water will be diffusely spread out (less than 1/16-inch thick) in the north part of Wetland A. Such volume is sufficiently small for these minor temporary impacts that plants and wildlife will not be adversely affected.
-Only the seepage water recovery sump will involve removal (45 CY, 400 sf.), which will be backfilled with salvaged soil upon dredge completion and ground cover restored to grasses.
-The remaining temporary impacts will not involve soil removal - geofabric will be laid atop the soil and temporary fill on the geofabric.
-The project will not create any permanent impervious surfaces - the gravel associated with the temporary access route and gravel staging area (southeast of Wetland A) will be removed and re-purposed for other golf course maintenance projects and needs.
+The sediment will be removed from the irrigation pond by floating dredge, then pumped 1300 feet to a sediment placement location immediately south of the playing area.
+The sediment placement location is 0.72-acre emergent wetland flanked by higher topography on all sides with a narrow outlet.
+The sediment removal volume is approximately 5300 cubic yards (CY) and will be considered permanent removal, and the wetland fill area is 0.72-acre permanent fill.
+Minor temporary wetland or waters impacts associated with construction measures.
+The project will not create any permanent impervious surfaces, but it will install a temporary gravel staging area near the sediment placement location.
 The project will not discharge water to Fanno Creek or Woods Creek.
 The dredging is expected to take 4 to 6 weeks to complete, with 2 to 4 weeks of preparation and decommissioning afterwards.